The city of Bangkok transport, how to travel around the city

 To find a water taxi for a long time.
 One has only to appear on one of the piers of the river Chobia, you will have "Charter boat".

-Tickets for boats from 10 to 32 baht and can be purchased at the ticket office on the pier or at the entrance to the boat.
-Boats marked with flags of different colors depending on the route.
-There are also boats that are not marked with flags.
-They are the cheapest but also the slowest, since the approach to all the piers.
+A much cheaper moving option – regular or Express boat (express boat) along the chaophraya river.
+Tickets for them are from 10 to 32 baht and can be purchased at the ticket office on the pier or on the boats to the conductor.
+The routes of the boats are marked by flags of different colors, although the actual route on the river alone, just different boats make stops at different piers.
+There are also boats that are not marked with flags, and they make stops at all pasrah.

 A great option for exploring the sights can also be a large tourist boats.
-They can move at 40 baht per trip or buying a pass for the day for 150 baht.
+They can move at 50 baht per trip or buying a pass for the day for 180 baht.
+The travel can hop on and hop off with such boats the whole day many times.

-The main pier for express boat – Sathon (Taksin also).
-It is adjacent to the BTS Skytrain station Saphan Taksin.
+Important pier for regular lodoe – Sathon (Taksin also) because it is adjacent to the BTS Skytrain station Saphan Taksin.
 It is, in fact, the only subway station next to the piers.
 If you are not familiar with water transportation to Bangkok, it is best to start with this pier.
 On the pier you can find the necessary information about the routes.

-On one side of the river to another you can move almost any pier in just a few baht.
+On one side of the river to another you can move almost any pier in just 3 baht.

 Read more about the waterways of Bangkok here...